WNLC (AM): New owners, new formats

-After nearly 40 years under the same ownership that had founded the station in 1936, WNLC-WTYD entered into negotiations in 1975 to sell the Mercury Broadcasting Corporation, based in Maryland.
-The sale was triggered because 60-year-old Gerald Morey, who had founded the station when he was 20, was in poor health.
+WNLC-WTYD entered into negotiations in 1975 to sell the Mercury Broadcasting Corporation based in Maryland, after nearly 40 years under the same ownership that had founded the station in 1936.
+The sale was triggered because 60-year old Gerald Morey, who had founded the station when he was 20, was in poor health.
 Thames sold the stations to Mercury the next year for $1.1 million.
-While the FM continued with its beautiful music programming, WNLC's musical programming shifted from Top 40 toward adult contemporary.
-One night in 1977, the station went off the air for two hours as a safety precaution while rescue workers sought to talk a 30-year-old man who made a living building and painting radio towers from committing suicide by jumping off the 180 ft mast.
+The FM continued with its "easy-listening" programming, while WNLC's musical programming shifted from Top 40 toward adult contemporary.
+One night in 1977, the station went off the air for two hours as a safety precaution while rescue workers sought to talk a 30-year old man who made a living building and painting radio towers from committing suicide by jumping off the 180 ft mast.

 WNLC was sold twice in a five-year span in the 1980s.
 Norman Drubner, a real estate investor from Waterbury, bought it and WTYD from Mercury in 1984.
-Two years later, Drubner sold WNLC and WTYD to Andross Communications for $5.2 million; by this time, the AM station was airing an oldies format, with the adult contemporary sound having moved to WTYD.
-The pair changed hands one more time, in 1994, when Hall Communications of Norwich purchased the stations for $3.5 million, adding to the two stations it already owned in Norwich.
+Two years later, Drubner sold WNLC and WTYD to Andross Communications for $5.2 million; by this time, the AM station was airing an oldies format, with the adult contemporary music having moved to WTYD.
+Hall Communications of Norwich purchased the stations for $3.5 million in 1994, adding to the two stations that it already owned in Norwich.